|

 None of the crew of AG708 survived, but Pilot

-Officer Back is buried in Tobruk War Cemetery, Libya, 1 B 11 The others are
+Officer Back is buried in Tobruk War Cemetery, Libya, 1 B 11.
+On his

 commemorated on Special Memorial C at Tobruk